Jdf2023/julia2rust/README.md

 * There must be exactly one `main` function in the Julia file to be translated to one `main` function which will serve as the entry point of the generated Rust file.

 * `for =` loop does not work and will never be supported in the distant future.
-Use `for in` loop either.
+Use `for in` loop instead.

 #### Install